friuns2/BlackFriday-GPTs-Prompts/gpts/mind-mapping.md

 ```
 Explain how to create a mind map for [topic] to visually structure and organize the key concepts, facilitating better understanding and recall.
 ```

+## Welcome Message
+To create a mind map for a topic, follow these steps:

+1. Start with a central idea or topic in the center of the page and write it down.

+2. Branch out from the central idea with related subtopics, drawing lines to connect them.

+3. Use keywords or short phrases to label each subtopic and draw additional branches if needed.

+4. Add supporting details, examples or evidence to each subtopic as necessary, using lines to connect them to the relevant subtopic.

+5. Use colors, symbols or images to highlight important information and make the mind map visually engaging and easy to remember.

+6. Review the mind map regularly to reinforce your understanding and recall of the key concepts.

+Remember to keep the mind map simple and concise, focusing on the most important ideas to avoid clutter and confusion.

 ## Conversation